Windsor Symphony Orchestra: Chorus

 The Windsor Symphony Orchestra Chorus was created in 1988 as a choral group directly affiliated with the orchestra.
 Previously, the orchestra would perform alongside the Windsor Classic Chorale and groups from Windsor and Leamington.
 The Chorus, which is volunteer and by audition, performs several concerts throughout the season at the Capitol Theatre as well as at UW Assumption University Chapel, covering classical as well as contemporary and pop music.
 The current chorusmaster is Bruce Kotowich.

 Community outreach

 Music For Health

 The WSO Music for Health program provides live musical performances for residents and healthcare workers in long-term care facilities, retirement homes, hospitals, and other social service agencies in Windsor-Essex County.
-During the Covid-19 Pandemic, the WSO worked with healthcare facilities to provide access to digital performances.
+During the COVID-19 pandemic, the WSO worked with healthcare facilities to provide access to digital performances.

-Neighborhood Concerts
+Neighbourhood Concerts

-The Windsor Symphony regularly performs in the community in local parks and neighborhoods.
+The Windsor Symphony regularly performs in the community in local parks and neighbourhoods.
 The WSO also works with community groups and organizations to perform at fundraisers and events.